 * We sometimes use affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our disclosure for more info.

 Don’t blow the budget this Halloween!
-Give your home a spooky makeover for less with these dollar store Halloween decor DIY ideas.
+Give your home a spooky makeover for less with these dollar store Halloween decorations.
 You can get most of the items at your local dollar star or for only a few dollars from Amazon.

 - 60 Gross (But Yummy) Halloween Food Ideas